Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 - nature of complaint

-- any contact with Animal Health (or other) staff at the time of the incident and if so, with whom and from what office
+- any contact with Animal and Plant Health Agency (or other) staff at the time of the incident and if so, with whom and from what office

 Whilst we endeavour to investigate all complaints, failure to provide any of the above may delay our investigations or even result in our inability to investigate further.